Naitreey/notes-and-knowledge/cs/python/testing.rst

 Strategies
 ----------
 - built-in strategies

   * build. instantiate a model instance.

   * create. build and save it to database.

-- During factory call, the strategy of the related factories will use the strategy of the parent factory.
+- During factory call, the strategy of the sub/related factories will use the strategy of the parent factory.

 - A factory's default strategy can be set by ``Meta.strategy`` attribute.